SarahNathanson/EmojiCoder/README.md

 ➗ : divide accumulator by [param]

-✖ : mulitply accumulator by [param]
+✖ : multiply accumulator by [param]

 📫: output accumulator